The Best Darts Players of All Time (Ranked)

 • Other Titles: Winmau World Masters, World Cup Singles, British Open

-His historic career includes three World Championship titles, and he was the first player to hit a televised nine-dart finish in 1984.
+Still, his historic career includes three World Championship titles, and he was the first player to hit a televised nine-dart finish in 1984.

 👉 [Watch] John Lowe’s HISTORIC nine-dart finish